Self-Soothing Strategies

 Click here to access a free resource from the University Health Network with other grounding options to try.

-Sensory Delights
+Sensory Comfort

 Take a moment to notice what would feel good for your body right now.
 Is it a soft blanket?
 A warm beverage?
 A snack?
 A cool shower?
-Try to offer yourself something that will make your body feel even just one percent more comfortable.
+Try to offer yourself something that will make your body feel even just five percent more comfortable.

 Sometimes, what our bodies will tell us they need is movement.
-If this is the case for you, practice movements you can do safely - walking, running, rolling around on the ground - doing jumping jacks - anything at all, so long as it’s safe and feels good to you.
+If this is the case for you, practice movements you can do safely - walking, running, rolling around on the ground, doing jumping jacks - anything at all, so long as it’s safe and feels good to you.

 Working With Your Emotions